International Application Process

 Please note: Application processes for research degrees are generally longer than those of taught programmes.
 Research studies are also subject to the availability of an appropriate supervisor.

-All students applying to the University of Waikato must meet the appropriate academic and English language entry criteria.
-Schools of study, faculties and colleges may have additional entry requirements for some qualifications.
+All students applying to the University of Waikato must meet the appropriate academic and English language entry requirements.
+Faculties/Schools of Study may have additional entry requirements for some qualifications.
 All applications are considered on a case-by-case basis.
-Applicants are advised to check current requirements.
+You are advised to check current requirements with International Services.

-The University has representatives/agents in many countries around the world.
-Please check the list of overseas agents here.
+The University has representatives in many countries around the world that can assist you in the application process.

 - Complete all sections of the application form.

-Please note: There is a separate application form for students wanting to pursue a MBA, MPhil, PhD or EdD.
-Students also require a supplementary form if applying for Teacher Education and Computer Graphic Design.
+Please note: There is a separate application form for students wanting to pursue a MPhil, PhD or EdD.
+Students also require a supplementary form if applying for Teacher Education, or Computer Graphic Design.

 - Prepare all relevant documentation according to the checklist on the application form.